This is the first, in a five post series written to help landscape contractors buy landscape business management software.

 My Experience Buying and Selling Software For Landscape Business Management

 When I was a consultant, I recommended business management software to my clients.
-Now that I own a landscape software company, I sell it.
+Now that I own Aspire Software, I sell it.
 Knowing what I now know as a software business owner and as a consultant puts me in a unique position to help others make better choices when purchasing software for their commercial landscape companies.

 The Cost Of Making A Wrong Decision Is Very High

 If you're looking to buy software to manage your landscape business, it's essential to do the right kind of due diligence before selecting a system.
 Why?
 Because the cost of making a wrong decision is so high.
 That cost comes in the form of time, money and disruption in all areas of your business.
 So it's important to reduce your risk by educating yourself to make a smart, informed decision.

 This remainder of this post will serve as a general overview of the four categories of question that should inform your software due diligence process.
 Subsequent posts will address each category in detail.
 Here we go:

 The cost of purchasing software for landscape business management is not just the price tag.
 You must consider costs like:

 - IT consultants… not to mention the cost of downtime during deployment (software set-up and training).

 It's as easy to pay too little as it is to pay too much.

 Here's something you should know about the software business: It's relatively inexpensive to write the software.
 It's very expensive to train, upgrade, and keep it working.